-6) Unlike the two-band systems, the Higgs modes and the Leggett modes can be hybridized.
-For the case $\epsilon_{ik}\epsilon_{il}\epsilon_{kl}<0$ the hybridization is absent.
-In another case $\epsilon_{ik}\epsilon_{il}\epsilon_{kl}>0$ such hybridization can be neglected at $T\ll T_{c}$ if the interband coupling is weak.
-At $T\rightarrow T_{c}$ the phase-amplitude hybridization is essential.
-However, as have been demonstrated, the Leggett modes and the anti-phase Higgs modes should be absent, hence the phase-amplitude hybridization loses any sense.
+6) Unlike the two-band systems, the Higgs modes and the Goldstone modes can be hybridized at $\epsilon_{12}\epsilon_{13}\epsilon_{23}>0$.
+For the case $\epsilon_{12}\epsilon_{13}\epsilon_{23}<0$, the hybridization is absent.
+All previous results were obtained in the approximation of splitting of the correlation between amplitude and phase oscillations.